 In writing your Experience Based Analysis report it is important to remember who the audience is for your report.
-Principally it will be your two examiners as well as your employment mentor, PSA and others at your place of employment.
+Principally it will be your two examiners and your employment mentor.
+It should be noted that PSA's don't read final EBA reports.